March 6, 1995 Revised October 16, 2000 Revised September 4, 2007 Revised March 10, 2008January 10, 2011September 10, 2019

 The president will decide which course of action to take with regard to canceling classes or closing the university, and/or canceling or postponing IUP-sponsored or hosted activities or events in the event of inclement weather or other environmental factors.

 The vice president for Administration and Finance will advise the IWAT of the president’s decision and instruct the IWAT to implement the president’s order using the Inclement Weather/Environmental Factors Communication Plan (below) and other appropriate

-If a decision is made to cancel or postpone an activity or event, the vice president of the sponsoring division will assume responsibility for notifying activity or event participants and the Office of Communications at 724-357-3062 or
+If a decision is made to cancel or postpone an activity or event, the vice president of the sponsoring division will assume responsibility for notifying activity or event participants and the Division of Marketing and Communications at 724-357-3062 or

-Once the vice president for Administration and Finance advises the IWAT of the president’s decision, the following communication plan will be activated:
+Once the vice president for Administration and Finance advises the IWAT of the president’s decision, the following communication plan will be activated.

 In order to be as clear and consistent as possible, the following uniform statements will be used in case of inclement weather messages: